 MiLB Stat Summary (9 Games): 6-3 record, 3.88 ERA, 58.0 IP, 34 SO, 17 BB, 1.41 WHIP

-Worley was supposed to be able to stick in the Twins' rotation for a couple seasons while some of the younger pitching prospects made their way to the big leagues.
-This hasn't worked out as he struggled mightily with the transition from the National League to the American League.
+Worley was suppose to be able to stick in the Twins rotation for a couple seasons while some of the younger pitching prospects made their way to the big leagues.
+This didn't work out the greatest as he struggled mightily with the transition from the National League to the American League.
 Things have gone better for him in Rochester but this should be expected from someone with over 300 MLB innings.
-There may be a chance in the second half for Worley to get back to the big leagues but he has been the biggest disappointment of all the trade pieces.
+There may be a chance in the second half for Worley to get back to the big leagues but he has been the biggest disappointment out of all of the trade pieces.

 Alex Meyer, RHP - New Britain Rock Cats